 This website is designed to high standards of accessibility so that as many site visitors as possible can easily view its content and use its features.
 We will continue to work toward improving accessibility.

-The CSP Network website does not operate with speaking browsers.
+The Active Partnerships website does not operate with speaking browsers.

 All images have relevant alt tag descriptions explaining what the image is.
 The descriptions will be read by screen readers and displayed when the cursor hovers over the image.

 This website uses standard document formats (for example, HTML, Microsoft Word, Excel, Adobe Acrobat).
 If your computer does not have software to open particular formats, you can download file readers from Microsoft or Adobe.

 All links to external websites open in a new browser window.